Spatial Vector Data

 GeoDataFrame#

-is a tabular data structure that contains a GeoSeries
+A GeoDataFrame is a table-like data structure that holds a GeoSeries.

-The “geometry” column – no matter its name – can be accessed through the geometry attribute (gdf.geometry), and the name of the geometry column can be found by typing gdf.geometry.name.
+Regardless of its actual column name, the “geometry” column can be accessed via the geometry attribute (gdf.geometry), and the name of the geometry column can be retrieved by calling gdf.geometry.name.

 Note

-may also contain other columns with geometrical (shapely) objects, but only one column can be the active geometry at a time.
-To change which column is the active geometry column, use the GeoDataFrame.set_geometry()
+While a GeoDataFrame may contain multiple columns with geometric (shapely) objects, only one column can be considered the active geometry at a time.
+To switch the active geometry column, you can use the GeoDataFrame.set_geometry() method.

 world = geopandas.read_file(geopandas.datasets.get_path('naturalearth_lowres'))